argoproj/argo-workflows/sdks/python/client/docs/WorkflowTemplateServiceApi.md

     list_options_label_selector = "listOptions.labelSelector_example" # str | A selector to restrict the list of returned objects by their labels.
 Defaults to everything. +optional. (optional) list_options_field_selector = "listOptions.fieldSelector_example" # str | A selector to restrict the list of returned objects by their fields.
 Defaults to everything. +optional. (optional) list_options_watch = True # bool | Watch for changes to the described resources and return them as a stream of add, update, and remove notifications.
 Specify resourceVersion. +optional. (optional) list_options_allow_watch_bookmarks = True # bool | allowWatchBookmarks requests watch events with type \"BOOKMARK\".
 Servers that do not implement bookmarks may ignore this flag and bookmarks are sent at the server's discretion.
 Clients should not assume bookmarks are returned at any specific interval, nor may they assume the server will send any BOOKMARK event during a session.
-If this is not a watch, this field is ignored.
-If the feature gate WatchBookmarks is not enabled in apiserver, this field is ignored. +optional. (optional) list_options_resource_version = "listOptions.resourceVersion_example" # str | resourceVersion sets a constraint on what resource versions a request may be served from.
+If this is not a watch, this field is ignored. +optional. (optional) list_options_resource_version = "listOptions.resourceVersion_example" # str | resourceVersion sets a constraint on what resource versions a request may be served from.
 See https://kubernetes.io/docs/reference/using-api/api-concepts/#resource-versions for details.
 Defaults to unset +optional (optional) list_options_resource_version_match = "listOptions.resourceVersionMatch_example" # str | resourceVersionMatch determines how resourceVersion is applied to list calls.
 It is highly recommended that resourceVersionMatch be set for list calls where resourceVersion is set See https://kubernetes.io/docs/reference/using-api/api-concepts/#resource-versions for details.
 Defaults to unset +optional (optional) list_options_timeout_seconds = "listOptions.timeoutSeconds_example" # str | Timeout for the list/watch call.
 This limits the duration of the call, regardless of any activity or inactivity. +optional. (optional)